marshmallow-code/marshmallow/docs/custom_fields.rst

 Customizing Error Messages
 --------------------------

-Validation error messages for fields can be configured a the class or instance level.
+Validation error messages for fields can be configured at the class or instance level.

 At the class level, default error messages are defined as a mapping from error codes to error messages.